pratik668/persiAPITest/Readme.md

 **Table of contents**
 - General Info
 - Prerequisites
-- Dependencies
-- Supported Browser
 - Technologies
+- User Guidelines - Setup for running using STS
-- User Guidelines
+- User Guidelines - Setup for running using WAR file
 - How to Use APIs
 	- Code Examples
 	- Screenshots